NLSIR is now accepting submissions for Vol. 32(2): Special Issue on Reservations and Affirmative Action Policies in India

 The NLSIR is the flagship law review of the National Law School of India University, Bangalore, India.
 The NLSIR is a bi-annual, student edited, peer-reviewed law journal providing incisive legal scholarship on issues that are at the forefront of contemporary legal discourse.
-For more than 25 years, the NLSIR has regularly featured articles authored by judges of the Indian Supreme Court, senior counsels practicing at the Indian bar, and several renowned academics from national and foreign universities.
+In the past 31 years, the NLSIR has regularly featured articles authored by judges of the Indian Supreme Court, senior counsels practicing at the Indian bar, and several renowned academics from national and foreign universities.
 Moreover, NLSIR has the distinction of being cited twice by the Supreme Court of India, with the latest one in the landmark judgment in Justice K.S.
 Puttaswamy v.
 Union of India.
 NLSIR has also recently been cited in Justice R. S. Bachawat’s Law of Arbitration and Conciliation, a leading treatise on arbitration law in India.

 Formatting and Citation Guidelines

 The body of the manuscript should be in Times New Roman, font size 12 with 1.5 line spacing.
 The footnotes should be in Times New Roman, font size 10 with single line spacing.

 The manuscript should contain only footnotes (and not end notes) as a method of citation.
 Citations must conform to OSCOLA (Oxford University Standard for the Citation of Legal Authorities) (4th edn.) style of citation.